 So, why choose to create an LLC?
-There are three key advantages to an LLC:
+There are four key advantages to an LLC:

 - Limited Liability – As an LLC member, you have legal protection from personal liability for many of the business’s operations.
-If your LLC incurs debt or gets sued, for example, your personal assets are usually exempt.
+For example, if your LLC incurs debt or gets sued, your personal assets are usually exempt.
 But be advised that this is limited liability.
 You don’t necessarily get legal protection from wrongful acts, including actions your employees may take.

 Are There Downsides To An LLC?

 Just like with any corporate or member-based structure, there are cons.
-Here’s two key ones for an LLC:
+Here are two key cons for an LLC:

-- Limited Life – Many states require an LLC to dissolve if a member leaves the LLC, leaving you with all the legal and business ramifications to close your business.
+- Limited Life – Many states require an LLC to dissolve if a member leaves the LLC, leaving you with all the legal and business ramifications to deal with when closing your business.
 However, you can include provisions in your LLC operating agreement to keep the LLC alive if a member leaves.

 - Self-Employment Taxes – As an LLC member, you’re legally considered self-employed and must pay self-employment tax contributions towards Social Security and Medicare.
 The LLC’s entire net income is subject to this tax.